nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 ## jsHint

+JsHint is yet another popular code syle checker/enforcer, but with slightly different rules than JSCS.
 To install jsHint, choose 'SublimeLinter-jsHint' using the Sublime Package Control.

 Once again, you need to set default settings.
 To do this, just create a file in your home directory [~] called '.jshintrc' and paste in the following code: